rsanchezgarc/cesped/README.md

 ```commandline
 singularity build relionSingularity.sif relionSingularity.def
 ```
-And edit the config file to point where the singularity image file is located or use the command line argument
+And edit the config file to point where the singularity image file is located, or use the command line argument
 ```
 --singularityImgFile /path/to/relionSingularity.sif
 ```

 ## Image2Sphere experiments
-The experiments have been implemented using lightning and lightingCLI.
+The experiments have been implemented using [lightning](https://lightning.ai/) and lightingCLI.
 You can find the configuration files located at :
 ```
 YOUR_DIR/cesped/configs/